 - The Alternative is Burnout

 - You are Better when You Find Time for Yourself

 - Self Care Affects All Areas of Your Life

 - You Can’t Actually Do It All

 - Your Work will Still be There After

-1 – The Alternative to Taking Time for Yourself is Burnout
+1 – The Alternative is Burnout

-By taking time for yourself, you can avoid burn-out and extra stress.
+When you make time for yourself, you can avoid burn-out and extra stress.

 On the other hand, practicing self care regularly enables you to better interact with friends, family, and coworkers.
 Additionally, having regular me-time gives you the energy to help others and give your best to your commitments.

 For example, while I was working abroad, I wanted to take advantage of every minute of my experience.
 As a result, I often sacrificed taking time for myself for another commitment or activity.
 Instead of making time for myself, I expended all of my energy on new adventures.